Welcome to Stockholm Class!

 PE

-Using Complete PE the children will take part in Gymnatics, Cannon and Unison as well as Game sense and invasion games.
+Using Complete PE the children will take part in dodge ball, dance and hockey.

-PE will take place each Wednesday for Stockholm .
+PE will take place each Monday for Bucharest .

 We are requesting that on their PE day children come to school dressed for PE with appropriate outdoor PE kit.